Humans are smart, granted, but we are wildly imperfect. We tend to fall into mind traps which weaken our intellect and secretly affect our decisions.

 At the same time, almost everyone knows that the probability of dying in a car accident is many times greater than dying in a plane crash.
 Statistically speaking, the chances of dying while traveling by car are 1/84, while by plane – 1/5000

 And yet, our brain refuses to accept this relationship.
 The same phenomenon makes us afraid of dying at the hands of terrorists, and not think about more immediate dangers, such as falling down the stairs or being accidentally poisoned, for example.

 6. Selective observation

-Selective observation is when we suddenly start to notice something around which is completely novel to us.
+Selective observation is when we suddenly start to notice something in our surroundings which is completely new to us.
 We think that this “new experience” started pursuing us at a certain point, while in reality it simply escaped our attention earlier.

 7. The negativity effect

-People have a tendency to pay more attention to the bad news, and it does not necessarily mean psychological abnormalities.
+People have a tendency to pay more attention to the bad news, and it does not necessarily concern only those suffering from psychological issues.
 Scientists believe that we subconsciously perceive bad news as more important to us.
-In addition, the bad news instill more confidence in us, perhaps because the good news often seem to be too suspicious or boring.
+In addition, the bad news instills more confidence in us, perhaps because the good news often seems to be too suspicious or boring.

 You can avoid these mind traps

 We must pay close attention to the failings of the mind.
 Mind traps can convince you to give up, guard yourself too heavily or even, on the flip side, make risky choices.

 But if we use simple logic, we can avoid these tricks of our consciousness.
 The human mind is amazing and there’s no limit to what we can achieve as human beings.